 There are no problems with ride quality, but it doesn’t offer the plush, sophisticated ride of more expensive suspension set-ups.
 Brembos are lifted from the GSX-R1000 and provide ample stopping power, but lack bite.

 Powered by the now almost mythical long-stroke GSX-R1000 K5-K8 motor, Suzuki has made a host of detail changes to make it even smoother and more tractable, including 3% lighter pistons and rings than the original, re-profiled inlet and exhaust cams, a new airbox, 4-2-1 exhaust, curved radiator and long-nose 10-hole injector nozzles.
 The motor gurgles and growls through its rev-range, and has a long spread of power and a decent top end hit.
 But the power delivery is snatchy from form a closed throttle at low speeds.

-This is the second Suzuki road bike to be fitted with traction control – the V-Strom was the first.
+This was the second Suzuki road bike to be fitted with traction control – the V-Strom being the first.
 TC has three stages and can be switched of completely.
 Analysing data from wheel-speed, throttle, crank and gear position sensors, the ECU makes 250 calculations a second.
 It retards the ignition and closes the secondary butterflies to control wheel slip.

 There are lots of nice touches, like the chassis and brakes from the GSX-R1000, traction control and the full LCD dash.
 The mechanicals are all tried-and-tested so won’t give you a problem, but Suzuki paint finishes can be notoriously thin.
 You’ll need to pamper it if you plan to ride through winter.